Overview

 For how long have I used the solution?

-I have been using MySQL on Ubuntu for a few months.
+I have been using MySQL on Ubuntu for around two years.

 What other advice do I have?